playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 }
 ```

-> I acknowledge that this method of sharing lifecycle methods is far from perfect; This is one of Angular's greatest weaknesses when it comes to Angular's code reuse story.
+> This code isn't ideal; the Angular team knows this.
+This is why they're working on introducing a new method of side effect handling (and data storage) [called "Signals"](https://angular.io/guide/signals).
+At the time of writing, Signals are still in the experimental phase, but they're worth keeping an eye on.

 > While this is the only method we'll be looking at in this book for writing this code, [Lars Gyrup Brink Nielsen showcased how we could improve this code using RxJS in another article on the Unicorn Utterances site.](https://unicorn-utterances.com/posts/angular-extend-class#The-Angular-way-to-fix-the-code)

 ## Vue

-Sharing lifecycle methods within custom compositions is just as straightforward as using them within components.
+Sharing side effect handling within custom compositions is just as straightforward as using them within components.
 We can simply use the same `onMounted` and `onUnmounted` lifecycle methods as we do within our `setup` `script`.

 ```javascript
 // use-window-size.js